dotnet/docs/docs/core/compatibility/code-analysis/5.0/ca1831-range-based-indexer-on-string.md

 description: Learn about the breaking change in .NET 5.0 caused by the enablement of code analysis rule CA1831. ms.date: 08/21/2020
 ---
-# CA1831: Use AsSpan instead of Range-based indexers for string
+# Warning CA1831: Use AsSpan instead of Range-based indexers for string

 .NET code analyzer rule [CA1831](/visualstudio/code-quality/ca1831) is enabled, by default, starting in .NET 5.0.
 It produces a build warning for any code where a <xref:System.Range>-based indexer is used on a string, but no copy was intended.